Welcome to the BoatXchg Online Resource Directory!

 In 1959, my dad bought a new 14-foot fiberglass ski boat with a Mercury Mark 30 outboard, providing kindling for my love of boats.
 Over the years, my dad also taught me some wood working skills.
 In time, I developed a love for both boats and wood.
 Now that I am older than my dad was then, I have learned to appreciate old things – old people, old dogs, old houses, old trucks, old motorcycles, and especially old boats.
 Consequently, it seemed a natural thing for me to develop a passion for old wooden boats; it was the perfect combination.

 Along the way, I also developed some writing skills.
-In early 2016, I was given the opportunity to become the Managing Editor of The Brass Bell, the award-winning magazine of the Chris-Craft Antique Boat Club, in which role I still proudly serve.
+In early 2016, I was given the opportunity to become the Managing Editor of The Brass Bell, the award-winning magazine of the Chris-Craft Antique Boat Club, in which role I served until completion is Issue 3, 2020.

 As a member of the antique and classic boating community, I keep current with trends and happenings in the industry.
-I am a member, and serve on the Board of Directors, of the Chris-Craft Antique Boat Club.
+I am a member, and formerly served on the Board of Directors of the Chris-Craft Antique Boat Club.
 I am also a member of the Antique and Classic Boat Society, the ACBS Blue Ridge Chapter, and the Lyman Boat Owners Association.
 Additionally, I am a former President and Vice President of the Wooden Boat Association of North Texas.
 I attend antique and classic boat shows around the country, and belong to more than 50 boating-related groups on Facebook.

 Besides writing, my chief passion is learning the fine art of wooden boat restoration.
 My fleet of project boats includes three Chris-Crafts, a Speed Liner, a Lyman, a Thompson, and a couple of classic fiberglass ski boats, along with a collection of vintage outboard motors.

 I live in the Blue Ridge Mountains in Ellijay, Georgia, with my wife, Patrice, who is a freelance Creative Director, and our two boxers, Jake and Silk.
 In 2017, I retired from Accenture where I was doing project management, systems design, and implementation consulting, specializing in JD Edwards EnterpriseOne software.